ChepteaCatalin/transdurex/README.md

 );
 ```

-You can express the transducing more declaratively by using the `transduce` function:
+You can express transduction in a more composable way by using the `transduce` function:

 ```javascript
 var result = transduce(